thesheepcat/kwitter/README.md

 ###  Posting the first message
-- User A posts his first message on Kwitter network, to let everyone know how exciting decentralization and Kaspa are.
+- User A posts his first message on K network, to let everyone know how exciting decentralization and Kaspa are.

 ```mermaid
 sequenceDiagram